sinequa/sba-angular/docs/gettingstarted/server-setup.md

 You will be prompted to choose a name for your workspace.
 This process can take a few minutes.
-You can follow its progress either by looking at the banner on the top of Workspaces adminisration page or by going to **Tasks status** page, the progress status is named **UnzipAngularWorkspace**.
+You can follow its progress either by looking at the banner on the top of Workspaces administration page or by going to **Tasks status** page, the progress status is named **UnzipAngularWorkspace**.

 ![Unzip Angular workspace process status]({{site.baseurl}}assets/gettingstarted/admin-unzip-angular-workspace-status.png) *Status of 'Unzip default Angular workspace' action in Tasks status*